 As a city famous for its high-tech sector, the Hangzhou government actively promotes its smart city program.
 Alibaba and 13 other companies are now working with the local government on public private partnerships (PPP) to create smart service delivery systems for the city.

-- The Hangzhou City Brain, driven by the Alibaba Group, aims to build “one network”, “one cloud”, “one data bank”, and “one nerve center”, which processes over 7.6 million API (Application Programming Interface) calls and 120 million collaborative data each day, to offer Hangzhou solutions for digitalize governance of large cities.
+For instance, Hangzhou on Palm, the world’s largest smart-app-based public bicycle system, has 3,8000 bicycles stationed at 2,500-plus docking points.
+The Hangzhou City Brain, driven by the Alibaba Group, aims to build “one network”, “one cloud”, “one data bank”, and “one nerve center”, which processes over 7.6 million API (Application Programming Interface) calls and 120 million collaborative data each day, to offer Hangzhou solutions for digitalize governance of large cities.

 Hangzhou high-tech Development Zone (Binjiang) and Hangzhou Economic and Technological Development Zone are among the top ranked in the comprehensive ranking of national high-tech zones and annual assessment of national economic development zones.

 Notable investors in this zone include Alibaba, Microsoft, IBM, Nokia, Panasonic, and Mitsubishi.

-Qiantang New AreaIn April 2019, Hangzhou establish the Qiantang New Area, which incorporates Hangzhou Dajiangdong Industry Cluster Zone and Hangzhou Economic and Technological Development Area.
+Qiantang New AreaIn April 2019, Hangzhou established the Qiantang New Area, which incorporates Hangzhou Dajiangdong Industry Cluster Zone and Hangzhou Economic and Technological Development Area.

 With the goal of becoming a world-class intelligent manufacturing industrial center, Qiantang New Area has attracted big brands like Pfizer, Bayer, Geely, and Gree from various advance manufacturing industries, including semi-conductor, life and health, new materials, aerospace and aviation, and intelligent automobile and intelligent equipment industries.